giaquy2000and4/LCTC-tool-pack/README.md

-# YouTube Video Info Extractor
+# YouTube Video Info Extractor.

-**YouTube Video Info Extractor** is a command-line tool written in Python that helps you extract video information and Vietnamese subtitles from one or more YouTube links
+**YouTube Video Info Extractor** is a command-line tool written in Python that helps you extract video information and Vietnamese subtitles from one or more YouTube links.

 -----